 When you suffer from regular, persistent anxiety, you'll often seek out treatment.
 You'll talk to your doctor about medications, you'll consider therapy, you'll try herbal and homeopathic supplements, and you'll do anything you can to rid yourself of that anxiety forever.

 No method is 100% perfect.
-But one amazing thing about anxiety is that it can be reduced and then leveraged by things you never thought would work.
-One such thing is walking.
-Simply walking around may be what you need to get natural anxiety relief.
+But one amazing thing about anxiety is that it can sometimes be reduced by simple things you never thought would work.
+One example is walking.
+Simply walking around may be what you need to get some level of natural anxiety relief.

 Your Anxiety Has a Specific Treatment

 All anxiety disorders are different, just like you're different from someone else suffering from anxiety.
-But anxiety is also extremely treatable, provided you commit to a solution that has been shown effective.
-It all depends on your specific anxiety, which is why taking my anxiety test is such a smart idea.
+But anxiety is also extremely treatable, provided you commit to a solution that has been shown to be effective.

 But if you're looking for something quick and easy that you can start doing right now, you can't get much better than walking.